diekrz2/launcher-spellchecker/README.md

 * Gustavo Barbieri
 * Hannes Janetzek

-and any others than may committed on this module.
+and any others than may have committed on this module.

 <p align="center">
   <i>I Stand on the shoulders of giants.</a>